scrapli/scrapli_netconf/docs/api_docs/driver/base_driver.md

         Raises:
             CapabilityNotSupported: if xpath selected and not supported on server
-            ValueError: if filter_type is not one of subtree|xpath
+            ScrapliValueError: if filter_type is not one of subtree|xpath

         """
         if filter_type == "subtree":